 There are adjustments to the workspace that can help ensure compliance with ADA in the workplace:

-Workplace Accommodations for Depression and Anxiety and Job Duties
+Workplace Accommodations for Anxiety and Depression and Job Duties

-Job duties can be modified, often temporarily and only as needed, to provide workplace accommodations for depression and anxiety:
+Job duties can be modified, often temporarily and only as needed, to provide workplace accommodations for anxiety and depression:

-1. Organizational Tools: Provide tools such as planners, task management software, and reminder systems to help with organization and time management.
+- Organizational Tools: Workplace accommodations for anxiety and depression may include providing tools such as planners, task management software, and reminder systems to help with organization and time management.

-Workplace Accommodations for Depression and Anxiety Supervisory Techniques
+Workplace Accommodations for Anxiety and Depression Supervisory Techniques

 Supervisors can be part of bringing ADA into the workplace for those who have depression or anxiety, including:

-3. Positive Feedback: Offer regular positive reinforcement and constructive feedback.
+- Positive Feedback: Workplace accommodations for depression and anxiety may include regular positive reinforcement and constructive feedback.

 Job Modifications for Depression and Anxiety